SDesign-SBPK/sdesign-sbpk.github.io/index.markdown

 <a href="docs/assets/pres2.pdf" target="_blank">Available Here</a>

+Feedback was somewhat neutral.
+The general consensus was that we presented good ideas but needed to go a little bit more in depth for each aspect.

+### Presentation 3: Demo 1 - Alpha Prototype
+December 7

+This presentation was about giving an overview of the system at the Alpha prototype stage of development

+<a href="docs/assets/pres3.pdf" target="_blank">Available Here</a>

 We do not have feedback on the presentation yet.

-### Presentation 3: Demo 1 - Alpha Prototype
-December 9